 Lead and copper are inorganic contaminants for which the Massachusetts Department of Environmental Protection (MassDEP) requires special testing.
 Unlike other contaminants, the source of copper and lead in drinking water are, in most cases, is attributed to the copper piping and lead solder jointed plumbing within in your home.
-In 2018, MassDEP re-valuated our sampling program for Lead and Cooper sampling and modified the testing to be increased from once every 3 years to once every six months for the foreseeable future.
+After several years of sampling twice a year due to an update in sampling locations, in 2020, MassDEP re-valuated our sampling program for Lead and Cooper sampling and compliant results and modified the testing back to once every 3 years.